 Infection occurs in a variety of ways, depending on the type of worm.
 Infection may be acquired by:

-- Poor hand hygiene – handling contaminated soil/surfaces/faeces may transfer worm eggs from the environment into the mouth if good hand hygiene is not observed.
+- poor hand hygiene – handling contaminated soil/surfaces or faeces may transfer worm eggs from the environment into the mouth if good hand hygiene is not observed

-- Walking barefoot on, or handling contaminated soil/sand – hookworm larvae present in soil/sand can penetrate skin and result in infection.
+- walking barefoot on, or handling contaminated soil/sand - larvae present in soil/sand can penetrate skin and result in infection

 Worm infections often cause very few symptoms.
 Abdominal bloating, pain, discomfort and altered bowel habit may occur.
 Infection may only be noticed when whole worms (round worms), or worm segments (in tapeworm infections) are seen in bowel motions or vomited.